 I would, but DVDs are dead, aren’t they?
 It’s all about Netflix!
 I don’t think there’s much call for a Matt Richardson Netflix special, though.

-What comedians did you grow up watching?
+What comedians did you watch growing up?

 Russell Howard and Greg Davies were my favourites.
 I love gigging with them and them knowing who I am – it makes fifteen-year-old me very happy!